eagletrt/telemetria-sender/README.md

 * __verbose__: If also the debug messages will be logged in the console

+To check that `config.json` respects these creterias, it is validated with a **json schema** residing in `/models/config.schema.json`.

+There is also a part of the code that declares the config struct and parses the `config.json` file.
+It is generated with the code generator and depends on the `/models/config.model.json` file, which has exactly the same content of the `config.json`, but it **defines** the possible options and the specified value for an option is the **default value** if it is not specified in the `config.json`.
+The `config.model.json` is validated by the code generator with this [json schema](https://github.com/eagletrt/eagletrt-code-generator/blob/master/source/lib/schemas/config.schema.json).

 ### Structure

-The structure of the gathered data is saved in the `structure.model.json` file and is based on the possible **messages**:
+The structure of the gathered data is saved in the `/models/structure.model.json` file and is based on the possible **messages**:

 * The **structure** is a **json object**, but every **primitive key** contains the **value type** instead of the value itself
 * For each **message** there is an **array of objects**